BlancaCalvo/Claim-Verification-FakeNews/README.md

+## A Semantics-Aware Approach to Automated Claim Verification

 This repository has the code of my master thesis "A Semantics-Aware Approach to Automated Claim Verification" at the University of the Basque Country, the University of Groningen and Vicomtech.